chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 You will use dotenv to pass your Quorum nodes access and credentials to deploy the contracts and run transactions.

+Install in your project directory:

 ``` sh
 npm install dotenv
 ```

-In your project folder, create a `.env` file:
+In your project directory, create a `.env` file:

 ``` js
 // Node 1